cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 2) Creation of .gml input file for KG import (FME, *manual*)

 FME is used to convert the shapefile from the previous step into a `.gml` file that can be instantiated into the KG using the Import Agent/Importer Tool.
-The exact FME workflow is provided by `shapefile2citygml Kings Lynn BHA data_final.fmw` in the `../../Data/02 FME` repository, which also contains both its input in output file.
+The exact FME workflow is provided by `shapefile2citygml Kings Lynn BHA data_final.fmw` in the `../../Data/02 FME` repository, which also contains both its input and output file.
 The output `.gml` file contains (all) buildings in King's Lynn in LOD1 including their height (i.e. both building ground elevation as well as actual building height (is both premium data)) and UPRN information.

 ## 3) Importing building data into KG (CitiesKG Importer, *partially manual*)